Sign in →

 Specimens should not be taken from patients receiving therapy with high biotin doses (ie, >5 mg/day) until at least 8 hours following the last biotin administration.

-Performance characteristics of this assay have not been established in patients younger than 2 years or in populations of immunocompromised or immunosuppressed patients.
-This assay is not licensed by US Food and Drug Administration for testing cord blood specimens or screening donors of blood, plasma, human cell, or tissue products.
+Performance characteristics of this assay have not been established in pregnant women, or in populations of immunocompromised or immunosuppressed patients.

 -Grossly icteric (total bilirubin level >40 mg/dL)